funnydog/silvermountain/insights.md

 ## Items by index

-These are the "dynamic" items that the player can place into its inventory.
+These are the "dynamic" items that the player can get into its inventory.

-The location of each index is stored in the C() array, while the F() array is set to 1 if the item is hidden.
+The location of each item is stored in the C() array.
+The item is hidden when the F(index) == 1.

+There are two special locations:

-The location of the player's pocket has the index 0 and no location is represented by the index 81.
+ * the location of the player's pocket with index 0
+ * no location with index 81

+The index of each item is listed below:

 1. coins "coins" "some" white-cottage
 2. sheet "sheet" "a" attic-bedroom